Yakuza: Like a Dragon: Release

-The game was released in Japan on January 16, 2020, for PlayStation 4, with the Traditional Chinese and Korean versions being released on the same day.
+The game was released in Japan on January 16, 2020, for PlayStation 4, with the Traditional Chinese and Korean versions being released in Asia on the same day.
 It was released worldwide for PlayStation 4, Xbox One, and the Xbox Series X/S on November 10, 2020.
 It was released for Windows on the same day, but purchase of the Windows version of the game was blocked in various countries and territories in East Asia and Southeast Asia.
 A PlayStation 5 version was released on March 2, 2021.
 A version for Amazon Luna was made available on December 10, 2021.

-Although the game's release for the Xbox One, Xbox Series X/S and PC in Japan was originally announced in November 2020 as "postponed indefinitely", the game was released for the platforms in Japan and Asia on February 25, 2021.
+Although the game's release for the Xbox One, Xbox Series X/S and PC in Japan and Asia was originally announced in November 2020 as "postponed indefinitely", the game was released for the platforms in Japan and Asia on February 25, 2021.
 This version of the game was titled International, as it contains some features introduced with the worldwide release, such as the English audio track option, the additional costume sets, and the New Game Plus downloadable content included.
 This version was also released in the region for the PlayStation 5 on March 2, 2021, the same day as its worldwide release.
 Anyone who makes the purchase of the PS5 version can unlock the "Legends Costume Set" for free.

 RGG Studios reported that they're working on making the necessary changes to correct errors for buyers who purchased the free PS4 to PS5 upgrade.